brandonchaffee/expopulo-libre/docs/moderation-appendix.rst

 Contract            ``Moderation.sol``

-Description         | Modifier function for requiring that the challenge being initailized is a pre-approved
+Description         | Modifier function for requiring that the challenge being initialized is a pre-approved
                     | form of challenge.
 Currently this includes challenging the validity of an outstanding
                     | bounty (type 1) or challenging the validity of a recently disbursed bounty , being
                     | type 2 or 3.